Mo Udall: Personality and philosophy

 Udall was a tall (6'5"), Lincolnesque figure with a self-deprecating wit and easy manner.
 Because of his wit, columnist James J. Kilpatrick deemed him "too funny to be president", which also ended up being the title of his autobiography in the 1980s.

 He once said that his physical stature and one eye kept him from ever having a date in high school, and led to his use of self-deprecating humor to survive.

 Known for his humor, his irreverent and casual style (particularly his colorful western wear and cowboy boots), and his ethics, Udall was summarized by leading political journalist James M. Perry as "funny, smart, down-to-earth, honest, sassy, patient."

-Raised Mormon, his spiritual views began to change.
+Despite being raised Mormon, his spiritual views changed during his later years.
 He ceased being active in church by the time he returned from military service.
 While in college, as he read philosophy and history, Udall abandoned his Mormon faith.
 In particular, he rejected the cultural view among some Church members of the time that black people were "cursed."